PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1099 passed, 5 deselected, 2 warnings in 143.72s` for the full direct suite.

 No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.

-The next checkpoint should make this cleanup use the differential graph index, `LayoutState`, stable transactional diagnostics, and model-only/precise guards, then replace its seven raw production calls with runner calls.
+The indexed consecutive-Reshape checkpoint is now complete.
+Its three mutation paths—output-name-preserving no-op removal, fan-out bypass, and single-user chain collapse—use the shared graph index for lookup and every edge/operator mutation, then synchronize pruning with `LayoutState`.
+All seven raw production calls, including the conditional fallback-IR call, were replaced with `run_consecutive_reshape_cleanup`; stable diagnostics use `cleanup.consecutive_reshape_passthrough` in `POST_LOWERING_CLEANUP`.
+Model-only preflight rejects graphs without Reshape, and the indexed guard recognizes metadata no-ops or Reshape consumers before snapshotting.

+Sequential verification completed with:

+- `10 passed` across runner success/output preservation, legacy chain/fan-out/
+  mutable/dynamic semantics, ordered diagnostics, ownership, and irrelevant- preflight efficiency;
+- an AST mutation audit showing zero raw production calls, exactly seven runner calls, and no direct operator deletion or local producer/consumer-map rebuild in the implementation;
+- Tier 1 `superpoint.onnx`, where six runtime positions produced two changed and four guard-skipped events with exactly two snapshots, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `1.6666017472743988e-06`;
+- `1101 passed, 5 deselected, 2 warnings in 143.83s` for the full direct suite.

+The generated 18 MB output directory and internal metrics file were deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.
+Rerun the raw post-lowering inventory before selecting the next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`